diku-dk/hpps-e2020-pub/README.md

 ### Videos

-The authors of the CS:APP textbook [have made videos available of ther lectures](https://www.youtube.com/playlist?list=PLmBgoRqEQCWy58EIwLSWwMPfkwLOLRM5R).
+The authors of the CS:APP textbook [have made videos available of their lectures](https://www.youtube.com/playlist?list=PLmBgoRqEQCWy58EIwLSWwMPfkwLOLRM5R).
 Note that these lectures are from a classic systems programming course, with a different focus (and much longer length) than HPPS.